cloudlinux/user-docs-solo-cloudlinux/docs/wpos-plugin/README.md

 ![](/images/AWPApp.png)

-If you use Plesk control panel, search for AccelerateWP in the search bar.
+If you use Plesk control panel, (1) trigger the side panel and (2) choose the AccelerateWP widget.

 ![](/images/AWPPlesk.png)